Verse:

 Commentary by Jamieson, Fausset, Brown

-But Esaias is very bold, and saith
+But Esaias is very bold, and saith I was found of them that sought me not

 that is, is still plainer, and goes even the length of saying.
+I was made

-until I sought them.
+until I sought them. manifest unto them that asked not after me

-"became"
+"became" Source

 until the invitation from Me came to them.
 That the calling of the Gentiles was meant by these words of the prophet (Isa 65:1) is manifest from what immediately follows, "I said, Behold Me, behold Me, unto a nation that was not called by My name."